Itinerary #1: Explore Rome

 The adventure begins in Naples.
 Spend the morning at the Naples Archaeological Museum viewing artifacts from nearby Mount Vesuvius, or stop into the 16th-century Museo Cappella Sansevero to view an impressive sculpture collection.
 Then head to the seaside castle of Castel dell'Ovo or take a short excursion out of the city to see Solfatara, a dormant volcano located a half-hour drive west of Naples.
 In the evening, walk along the waterfront promenade of Caracciolo e Lungomare di Napoli before sitting down for dinner at a family-run trattoria in the Quartieri Spagnoli.

-On day four, explore the white-washed houses and churches of Amalfi.
+On Day 4, explore the white-washed houses and churches of Amalfi.
 Have a coffee with a view of the Duomo on La Piazzetta di Sant'Andrea, the city's main square.
 Have a snack, too: next on the agenda, you'll be walking three hours to the charming village of Ravello before moving onto colorful Positano.
 From town, you can take off on Amalfi's most famous hiking trail, the Path of the Gods.
 Finally, end the trip back in Naples: a walk along Via Toledo, the main shopping street, is a perfect place to pick up some souvenirs.
 Learn more

-Itinerary #3: Adventure in Western Sicily
+Itinerary #3: Explore Western Sicily

 Sicily is larger than many travelers imagine.
 If you have just five days, it's best to concentrate your energy and time on one region.
 This itinerary, focused on western Sicily, takes you to ancient temples, lively street markets, and beautiful beaches.